isomerpages/moe-aitongsch/_our-achievements/Student Achievements/Achievement for ALP (Innovation & Project Work).md

 </table>
 <hr>
 <p>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Future Problem Solving Program
-International Competition 2022</p>
+International Competition 2022
-<p>Two teams of P6 students continued their CmPS journey which they started
+<br>Two teams of P6 students continued their CmPS journey which they started
 in 2021 by accepting an invitation to participate in the Future Problem Solving International Conference where Future Problem Solvers from around the globe come together to celebrate the final round of their competitive